 Most of all, both are also FAA approved.

-We don’t use this car seat on the plane, but we do use it for short trips via Taxi/Uber/Lyft etc. I much prefer Aiden in a 5 point harness but when we travel we use public transport most of the time.
+This car seat is not approved for use on airplanes, but we do use it for short trips via Taxi/Uber/Lyft etc. I much prefer Aiden in a 5 point harness but when we travel we use public transport most of the time.
 So this booster seat doesn’t get used as often.
 Make sure you child fits the weight limits first.
 It it designed for kids 4 years and up weighing at least 40lbs.

 No car seat, No problem.

 If you are flying somewhere and you know that you will not need a car seat at your destination, another option for you is the CARES Child Safety Device.
 “It is the only approved harness-type restraint for children weighing between 22 and 44 pounds.
 This type of device provides an alternative to using a hard-backed seat and is approved only for use on aircraft” – Quoted directly from the FAA website.
 Aiden has never used this, but I did order it and will update this post once he gets a chance to use it.